anelendata/handoff/docs/02_venv_and_install.md

 The project runs a pipeline that is a shell equivalent to

-    tap-exchangeratesapi | python files/stats_collector.py | target-csv
+    tap-exchangeratehost | python files/stats_collector.py | target-csv

-Before we can run this, we need to install a couple of Python packages: tap-exchangeratesapi and target-csv.
+Before we can run this, we need to install a couple of Python packages: tap-exchangeratehost and target-csv.
 The `install` section contains the installation commands.
 Also notice `venv` entries for each command. handoff can create Python virtual enviroment for each command to avoid conflicting dependencies among the packages.